Click below to view or download copy of the Wingecarribee Community Strategic Plan 2035

 Background Information

-Wingecarribee's Draft Community Strategic Plan (CSP) 2035 has been developed from consultation and conversations with community members through workshops, engagement at local community events, stakeholder meetings, surveys, drawing sheets and online discussions.
+The Wingecarribee Draft Community Strategic Plan (CSP) 2035 was developed from consultation and conversations with community members through workshops, engagement at local community events, stakeholder meetings, surveys, drawing sheets and online discussions.

-From these conversations, we've developed a Plan that guides the future direction and sets out a long-term plan for our Shire.
+From these conversations, a Plan was developed that guides the future direction and sets out a long-term plan for our Shire.
 It shares the vision and aspirations for the future of our community, offering opportunities for both older and younger generations to live and thrive together.

 The CSP reflects our collective action – including government, community, individuals, not-for-profit organisations and businesses – ensuring that the whole of our community is working towards our shared vision for our Shire.